 I step up next to Ela.
 I grab her hand and Hana’s on the other side.
 This isn’t how we practiced it, but now everybody is joining hands as we sing the last line:

-And be our welcome friend.
+And be our new best friend.

 We finish.
 We bow.
 The audience explodes into applause and cheers.
 We bow again and again.
 I look to the beaming faces of my friends—Honza, Judith, Hana.
 We did it!